ssec/polar2grid/py/polar2grid/doc/source/installation.rst

 The polar2grid python package can be installed in 2 types of environments, as an individually installed python package or as part of the polar2grid software bundle.
-The software bundle is the preferred, recommended, and intended method of installing the polar2grid software.
+The software bundle is the preferred, recommended, and intended method of installing the polar2grid software for non-developmental use.

 polar2grid Software Bundle Install
 ----------------------------------